pnp/blog/content/post/sharepoint-framework-community-call-26th-of-august-2021.md

 \@mediocrebowler.
 Q&A takes place in chat throughout the call.
 {{< image alt="210826-together-mode.gif" src="images/blog/sharepoint-framework-community-call-26th-of-august-2021/210826-together-mode.gif" >}}
-Thank you everybody for being part of this call, the community, a tweet, a blog post, and the solution to your customer\'s needs.
+Thank you everybody for being part of this call, the community, a tweet, a blog post, and the solution to your customer's needs.

 **Actions:**